 Hours passed with ample drinks Yohan found a female companion who enjoyed his luck and lavish tipping.
 Was he hungry?

 Sam was smiling and laughing in a group of other hackers from Defcon, passing the group of poker tables.
 Yohan slunk down at the table, but his flashy clothes and bling was not easily overlooked.
-Sam walked straight up to his table, starred Yohan straight through his sunglasses and into his eyes.
+Sam walked towards Yohan’s table, stared him straight through his sunglasses and into his eyes.
 He shook his head slowly and just stared at his favorite student.
-The word disappointment that appeared beside his face on the display inside Yohan’s glasses was the understatement of his life.
-As Sam walked away, all Yohan’s booze addled mind could do was turn hurt into spite.
-He spite bile at Sam’s back.
+The word “DISAPPOINTMENT” that appeared beside Sam’s face on the display inside Yohan’s glasses was the understatement of his life.
+As Sam walked away, all Yohan’s booze-addled mind could do was turn hurt into spite.
+He spit bile at Sam’s back.
 He screamed terrible things before sobbing into his hands.
 His female companion was gone.
-Bystanders looked at him with pitty and sadness.
+Bystanders looked at him with pity and sadness.

 In her office, face wrapped in her VR headset, Victoria couldn’t believe her good fortune.
 When she ordered Yohan’s dox, she expected a cheater.
 She had been going through the research collected which included multiple drafts of Yohan’s doctoral thesis.
 The bastard did it.
 What she was looking at was a fully developed visual facial analysis and deception detection system.
 Unbelievably, one that had been developed by a single man.
 He and his academic advisor were quite possibly the only ones aware of the project.
 Could that be true?
 She wanted it.
 Oh, how she wanted it.
 She didn’t want to share it with anyone.
 It solved problems she had, and had potential.
 Huge potential.
 She needed Yohan out of the way and thoroughly.
 First she had to confirm everything.
 Moving her hand toward the intercom space above her desk she activated a com to her assistant, “Get me senator Soggy Pants on the line.”
 After a few moments